dimitrisraptis96/virtual-coach-monorepo/README.md

 Then, the local development needs three servers:

 ### 1. MongoDB server
-Run the mongoDB server first of all `mongod`
+Where all the data are saved.
+You have to run the mongo server at the beggining with the following bash command:

+`mongod`

 ### 2. Backend server
 The backend server uses a Restful API.
 It creates/saves/edits all the user's data and serves the Three.js views for the Android app and the gym's dashboard.